-This unified network security ecosystem spans a global network, enabling users to access services consistently and securely from anywhere.
-It is also extensible, enabling companies to offer more security services as business needs change.
+This unified network security ecosystem spans a global network, enabling users to access services securely and consistently from anywhere.
+It is also extensible, enabling companies to offer more security services as business needs evolve.

 Why do we need it?

 SASE represents a sea change in the way we approach security, along with a large investment in time and effort.
 Why would companies pursue it?